Measure rigidity of Anosov flows via the factorization method: Conditional measures

 \section{Conditional measures}

-\texttt{Standing assumption} We will assume from now on that $M$ is a four-dimenisonal manifold, having a Lyapunov splitting as where we denote $W^{uu}$ - the \emph{fast unstable manifold} amounting to $E^{1}$ and $W^{u}$ - the \emph{unstable manifold} amounting to $W^{u}$, hence we will denote $W^{<m}$ as $W^{uu}$ from now.
+\texttt{Standing assumption} In order to simplify the notation, we will assume from now on that $M$ carries a measurable Lyapunov splitting where we denote $W^{uu}_{\text{loc}}$ - the \emph{fast unstable manifold} with a tangent space equal to $E^{\geq \lambda_{2}}$ and $W^{u}$ - the \emph{unstable manifold} with a tangent space equal to $E^{1}\oplus E^{\geq \lambda_{2}}$.
 The proof of our theorem carries verbatim to the case of higher dimensional manifolds from it.